dominicbeesley/blitter-vhdl-6502/doc/hardware-overview-mk2.md

 ## 3.4 Sideways MOS

-The memory area at $FF C000 to $FF FBFF and $FF FF00 to $FF FFFF can be mapped to a sideways RAM bank (#9 or #8) with the use of the SWMOS reg
+The memory area at $FF C000 to $FF FBFF and $FF FF00 to $FF FFFF can be mapped to a sideways ROM/RAM bank (#9/#8) with the use of the SWMOS reg

 **SWMOS reg**